"By Gryffindor, the bravest were

-Founder of Gryffindor House and co-founder of Hogwarts.
-Godric Gryffindor believed that anyone who showed magical ability should be allowed to attend Hogwarts.
+He believed that anyone who showed magical ability should be allowed to attend Hogwarts, although he favoured the daring and courageous.
 He was the most accomplished dueller of his time.
 Through his life, he fought against Muggle-discrimination (JKR).

-According to the Sorting Hat, Gryffindor came “from wild moor.”
-Bathilda Bagshot’s A History of Magic is a little more specific: Gryffindor was born in the West Country village of Godric’s Hollow, named for Godric himself (DH16).
+According to the Sorting Hat, Gryffindor came "from wild moor" (GF12).
+Bathilda Bagshot's A History of Magic is a little more specific: Gryffindor was born in the West Country village of Godric's Hollow, named for Godric himself (DH16).

-The Sorting Hat originally belonged to Gryffindor.
+The Sorting Hat originally belonged to Gryffindor (GF12).
 His goblin-made sword, with rubies in the handle, has also survived and was, at various times, in the possession of Dumbledore, Harry, Ron and Neville.
-The sword was not stolen, though the goblins feel otherwise (BLC).
+The sword was not stolen from the goblins, though they feel otherwise (DH25, BLC).

 Colors: Red and gold.